COVID protocols Thursday Sharks - Golden Knights game to be postponed

-The AP’s Stephen Whyno and others note that this puts the number of NHL games postponed due to COVID at 36 for the 2020-21 season.
+The AP’s Stephen Whyno and others note that this puts the number of NHL games postponed due to COVID-19 at 36 for the 2020-21 season.

 It’s also the 40th postponed NHL game overall, as the Dallas Stars saw four games moved because of weather.